pkorolov/zynq-fpga/README.md

 3) Finally, u-Boot will start our linux image (uImage) on the ARM core.
 This requires a custom devicetree.dtb file, which we will compile shortly.

 First, you'll want to grab the u-boot source for the Zybo.
 Since things tend to shift around in Digilent's repos, we've made a fork to ensure a stable base for this guide.
 This copy of the repo also contains a modified copy of the default zybo u-boot configuration to support the RISC-V Rocket core.
-The repo is already present as a submodule, so you'll need to initialize it:
+The repo is already present as a submodule, so you'll need to initialize it (this will also download the linux source for you, which you'll need in Step 5):

 ```sh
 [From inside the zybo repo]